herluc/statROM/README.md

 This is Python code to reproduce the results in our reduced order model statFEM paper.

+## Overview and Structure
+The flowchart Figure 1 in the paper reflects an overview the code as follows:
+### Offline phase:
+1. Sample parameter space: Implemented in exampleHelmholtz.py as generateParameterSamples()
+2. Construct primal/adjoint ROM: Implemented in exampleHelmholtz.py as computeROMbasisSample()
+### Online phase:
+1. Reduce matrices and solve: Implemented in exampleHelmholtz.py as calcROMprior()
+2. Estimate ROM error: This is a core functionality of this code and also implemented within calcROMprior()
+3. Data Assimilation: Implemented in exampleHelmholtz.py as getCorrectedROMPosterior()

+Both demo files are structured around this framework.
+The file hierarchy is structured as follows:
+1. demo.py: This is the high level run-file.
+User parameters are declared and the individual parts of the statROM procedure are called. exampleHelmholtz.py is imported.
+2. exampleHelmholtz.py: This file provides the majority of methods necassary for the statROM procedure, including parameter sampling, data generation and data assimilation.
+It wraps the FEM and ROM solvers, which are provided by RB_solver.py and AORA.py.
+I talso wraps low-level data assmiliation procedures.
+3. RB_solver.py: Here, the FEniCSx FEM solver is implemented along with futher low-level methods for data assimilation.
+The file also wraps AORA.py to generate the ROM basis.
+4. AORA.py: Along with assemble_matrix.py and assemble_matrix_derivative.py, this file implements the AORA procedure.

+Details on the implemented classes and methods in the individual files are given in the respective file header.

 ## Usage
 To be able to run the code, FEniCSx (https://fenicsproject.org) is required as a FEM backend.
 We recommend using the dolfinx Docker image in version 0.6.0.
 A suitable Dockerfile and VSCode .devcontainer configuration is given.
 To install the container image in VSCode, follow these steps: